pbalogh/candiru/README.md

 Live demo is [here](https://pbalogh.github.io/candiru/).

+Written what seems like a lifetime ago, before React and Typescript were my daily bread and butter.
+Shows its many flaws under the hood, but it's a fun way to put in some structured content and visualize its parse tree.

 node_modules isn't committed, of course, so 'npm install' to get things going.

 ```npm test``` to run the mocha tests, ```npm run watch``` to have it watch for changes to code and use webpack rebuild the bundle.